monking/php-oauth/docs/API.md

 * `redirect_uri`

-For updating an application the same parameters are required, except `id` as that is specified in the URL.
+For updating an application the same parameters are required, except `id` as that is specified in the URL directly.